ipheghe/SMS-API/README.md

 - [FAQ](#faq)

 # Application Features
-* Users can create contact on the application
+* Unauthenticated users can create contact on the application
-* Users can update contact details
+* Authenticated users can update contact details
-* Users can delete contact
+* Authenticated users can delete contact
-* Users can view all contacts
+* Unauthenticated users can view all contacts
-* Users can view a single contact
+* Authenticated users can view a single contact
-* Users can send SMS
+* Authenticated users can send SMS
-* Users can delete sent SMS
+* Authenticated users can delete sent SMS
-* Users can view all SMS
+* Authenticated users can view all SMS
-* Users can view all SMS he/she received
+* Authenticated users can view all SMS he/she received
-* Users can view all SMS he/she sent
+* Authenticated users can view all SMS he/she sent

 # Technology Stack
 * NodeJS